bucs110a0spring22/ch-4-lab-jdepetr1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- Draws a sine curve the wrong way.
+ Draws a sine curve the wrong way at first
  Then sets up screen to correctly fit the newly drawn sine, cosine, and tangent curves.

 ## GRACE DAYS